Client and Therapist Responsibilities:

 If a pattern of missed and failure-to-cancel sessions (2 or more) occurs, this matter will have to be discussed with the therapist before counseling may be resumed

-Our responsibilities to you include Adherence to the Ethical Standards of Psychologists of the American Psychological Association and the Ethical Standards of Physicians of the American Medical Association.
-These standards require that as psychologists and psychiatrists:
+Our responsibilities to you include Adherence to the Ethical Standards of Psychologists of the American Psychological Association, the Ethical Standards of Physicians of the American Medical Association and the National Association of Social Workers.
+These standards require that as mental health treating professionals:

 We must safeguard information about our clients or patients obtained through examinations, interviews, testing, consultation or treatment; refrain from role conflicts such as business arrangements or intimate social and/or sexual relations with clients or patients; follow appropriate and accepted psychological/psychiatric diagnostic and treatment practices within our levels of expertise and competence; protect the welfare and dignity of the persons we serve at all times.